 10:00 min read

-There are many Reiki systems out there, but most people start with Usui Reiki Ryoho.
+There are many types of Reiki out there, but most people start with Usui Reiki Ryoho.
 This system takes you from the very basic principles and techniques all the way to being a teacher.
 Thus, it’s very efficient and covers a large area of expertise.

 Usui Reiki is split into 2 levels plus the master level, depending on the school/teacher you go to.
 We’re not going to go deep into each Reiki level here because it’s too much information and not necessary at this stage.